 “So, growing up in such chaos and being the first-born,” adds Carole, “that’s given me the freedom to experiment in the kitchen and in a lot of other different areas later on.”

 Her mom was also a Lamaze teacher and a lactation consultant.
 And she filled the Baker home with her work, and her homework.
-“I’d come home and my mom would be screening a film in the living room that would be this image of a baby coming out of a woman’s va-jay-jay—big as life,” says Carole.
+“I’d come home and my mom would be screening a film in the living room that would be this image of a baby being born—big as life,” says Carole.
 (Mincing neither words nor images.)
 “So I half grew up never wanting to have kids, while the other half of me couldn’t wait to be a mom.”

-Around that time, her parents had decided to relocate again.
-This time to the Washington, D.C. area.
+Then her parents relocated to the Washington, D.C. area (Virginia suburbs).
 Carole followed them there and soon got a job with the Webster & Sheffield law firm.
 It was a pretty heady time—going to embassy parties, hanging with the rich and powerful.
+Life in the fast lane.

 But she then switched from law to outside sales for an office furniture and supplies store.
 “That got me out of the secretarial world,” says Carole.
 “And since I’m outgoing, I was really good at sales.
 And I thought, That’s the direction I should take.”